qteatime/crochet/docs/design/0009-extensible-records.md

     command player x: New-x =
       new player(self with x -> New-x);

+This also aims to make records _less_ dynamic, becoming a version of typed data that has no capabilities instead.

 ## Language

 This proposal extends the expression language with the following: